-Context and audience
+Context and Audience

 This blog post is aimed at Security Professionals, Network Security Managers and anyone in a technical capacity responsible for or working in Network Security.

-There are always times when you have no option to run software that is past its sell-by date, and there are things you can do about that that I have talked about in a previous post – What to do when you can’t patch.
+There are always times when you have no option to run software that is past its sell-by date.
+You can do things that I have talked about in a previous post — “What to Do When You Can’t patch”.

-Recap – what is Solorigate (Sunburst)
+Recap — What Is Solorigate (Sunburst)?

-- The compromised monitoring agents connected to command and control infrastructure, where they took command actions from the threat actors who carried out the attack
+- The compromised monitoring agents connected to command and control infrastructure, where they took command actions from the threat actors who carried out the attack.

-- Once the access was established, the attackers used the command and control capabilities to access other systems, capture credentials, move sideways and access cloud-based systems
+- Once the access was established, the attackers used the command and control capabilities to access other systems, capture credentials, move sideways and access cloud-based systems.

-How to get to the Root Cause
+How to Get to the Root Cause

-I’m a big fan of a few key principles when it comes to Cyber Security:
+I’m a big fan of a few key principles when it comes to cybersecurity:

-- Use the phrase ‘show me’ when it comes to evaluating security
+- Use the phrase “show me” when it comes to evaluating security.

-- Keep your environment simple and compartmentalised
+- Keep your environment simple and compartmentalised.

 - Does it need to have access to that system/data/network/website?
-Least privilege works for systems and software, not just people
+Least privilege works for systems and software, not just people.

-- Get good people to continually evaluate and improve
+- Get good people to continually evaluate and improve.

-What was the Solorigate (Sunburst) root cause?
+What Was the Solorigate (Sunburst) Root Cause?